rvounik/frontend2/README.md

 # Description

-Rebuild our current Frontend as a standalone SPA Javascript application with the following specs:
+Rebuild our current *Frontend* as a standalone Javascript SPA with the following specs:

 # Features